Interoccupy/InterOccupy/wp-content/plugins/speakup-email-petitions/readme.txt

 == Upgrade Notice ==

-= 2.3.2 =
+= 2.4.1 =
-* Fixes conflict with Polylang translations plugin
+* Added Return URL option for setting the page that users are redirected to from the email confirmation screen
+* Added Russian Localization
+* Minor CSS imporvements

 [More information](http://speakup.designkode.com/2012/10/speakup-2-3/)